RedisLabs/redislabs-docs/content/rc/administration/setup-and-editing/creating-databases.md

 ---
 Once you have a
 [subscription]({{< relref "/rc/administration/setup-and-editing/create-subscription.md" >}}),
-creating a Redis database in Redis Enterprise Cloud is simple with the steps below.
+creating a Redis database in Redis Cloud Essentials is simple with the steps below.

 **Note**: You can have as many databases as you desire, up to the limit